 How to Teach Kids About Germination!

-Germination is an AMAZING process.
-A seemingly dead, dry seed is placed in the ground and water is added and like magic, a seedling appears.
+A seed is placed in the ground and water is added.
+Like magic, a seedling appears.
 Teach kids about germination and you’re teaching them a whole lot more.

 There is not much skill needed to sprout a seed, God does all the work for us in the little miracles He makes for the production of plants.